 You probably have all the obvious basics involved with setup covered, like uploading brilliant photos and videos, providing up-to-date contact information, and actually getting your customers to post (hopefully good) reviews on your page.
-So today we're going to talk about those little extras that you can use to promote your tour or activity business in a positive light.
-Here are three quick tips you can use to improve your current TripAdvisor listing:
+So today we’re going to talk about those little extras that you can use to promote your tour or activity business in a positive light.
+Here are three quick tips you can use to improve your current Tripadvisor listings for activities:

 These free widgets are essentially buttons that drive people to your profile on TripAdvisor.
 Typically, they’re placed on your website’s homepage, but feel free to get creative and place them wherever you feel they will compel the most action.
 Since there are different kinds of widgets available, you can match them to relevant pages on your site.
 Remember to also add them to your Facebook Business Page and any other social media accounts that your business has.